plingo: A system for probabilistic reasoning in clingo based on lpmln: The system

-In addition to this exact method (represented by the blue arrows in Figure~\ref{fig:system}), \splingo\ implements an approximation method (purple arrows in Figure~\ref{fig:system}) based on the approach presented in \cite{pajjan21a}.
+In addition to this exact method (represented by the upper blue arrows in Figure~\ref{fig:system}), \splingo\ implements an approximation method (red arrows in Figure~\ref{fig:system}) based on the approach presented in \cite{pajjan21a}.
 The idea is to simplify the solving process by computing just a subset of the stable models, and using this smaller set to approximate the actual probabilities.
 Formally, in the definitions of $\weightplingo{\Pi}{X}$ and $\probplingo{\Pi}{X}$, this implies replacing the set \osmplingo{\Pi} by one of its subsets.
-In the implementation, the modularity of this change is reflected by the fact that the probability module is agnostic to whether the stable models that it receives as input are all or just some subset of them.
+In the implementation, the modularity of this change is reflected by the fact that the Probability module is agnostic to whether the stable models that it receives as input are all or just some subset of them.
 For marginal inference in general, this smaller subset consists of $k$ stable models with the highest possible probability, given some positive integer $k$ that is part of the input.
-To compute this subset, the solver module of \splingo\ uses a new implementation for the task of answer set enumeration in the order of optimality (ASEO) presented in~\cite{pajjan21a}.\footnote{ The implementation of the method for \sclingo\ in general is available at \url{https://github.com/potassco/clingo/tree/master/examples/clingo/opt-enum}. } Given some positive integer $k$, the implementation first computes the stable models of the smallest cost, then, among the remaining stable models, computes the ones of the smallest cost, and so on until $k$ stable models (if they exist) have been computed.
-For marginal inference with respect to a query, the smaller subset consists of $k$ stable models containing the query of the highest possible probability, and another $k$ stable models without the query of the highest possible probability.
-In this case, the algorithm for ASEO is set to compute $2k$ stable models.
+To compute this subset, the Solver module of \splingo\ uses a new implementation for the task of answer set enumeration in the order of optimality (ASEO) presented in~\cite{pajjan21a}.
+Given some positive integer $k$, the implementation first computes the stable models of the smallest cost, then, among the remaining stable models, computes the ones of the smallest cost, and so on until $k$ stable models (if they exist) have been computed.\footnote{ The implementation for \sclingo\ \emph{in general} is available at \url{https://github.com/potassco/clingo/tree/master/examples/clingo/opt-enum}.
+It applies the multi-shot solving functionality offered by the Python API of \clingo.
+The main method of the implementation mantains a logic program that initially is the same as the input logic program.
+At each computation step this method enumerates all optimal models of the current logic program.
+This is implemented by a call to the \emph{solving} procedure of a \clingo{} \emph{Control} object.
+After each computation step, the current program is extended by a ground constraint that eliminates all the last enumerated optimal models.
+This constraint guarantees that the optimal stable models found in the next computation step are the next best stable models in the order of optimality. } For marginal inference with respect to a query, the smaller subset consists of $k$ stable models containing the query of the highest possible probability, and another $k$ stable models without the query of the highest possible probability.
+In this case, the algorithm for ASEO is set to compute $2\times k$ stable models in total.
 But once it has computed $k$ stable models that contain the query, or $k$ stable models that do not contain the query, whichever happens first, it adds a constraint enforcing that the remaining stable models fall into the opposite case.